The 8 principles of The Data Protection Act & GDPR

 This principle specifies that personal data must be used for the specific purpose the data subjects have given consent.
 The controller cannot use the data for processing outside the mentioned purpose.

-Unlike GDPR, DPA 2018 only gives leniency to store data beyond the defined data processing purpose in some cases, such as some historical, scientific, statistical or archiving purposes.
+Unlike GDPR, DPA 2018 only gives leniency to storing data beyond the defined data processing purpose in some cases, such as for historical, scientific, statistical or archiving purposes.

 Data minimisation

 The DPA 2018 conditions collect the necessary, relevant and not excessive amount of personal data for processing.
-The controller must not collect the data more than they need.
-Article 5 (1) (c) of GDPR defines data minimistration as “adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed “.
+The controller must not collect more data than they need.
+Article 5 (1) (c) of GDPR defines data minimisation as “adequate, relevant and limited to what is necessary about the purposes for which they are processed “.

 Accuracy

-The controllers must verify that the data they process and collect is accurate and not misleading, incomplete or incorrect.
+The controllers must verify that the data they process and collect is accurate, not misleading, incomplete, or incorrect.

-At any stance, the information is found inaccurate; it is the controller’s responsibility to consider steps, i.e., erase or correct the data as soon as possible.
+At any stance, if the information is found inaccurate, the controller must consider steps, i.e., erase or correct the data as soon as possible.

 Storage limitation